-METHODOLOGY Conclusion The Seven Lochs Wetland Park Masterplan and Visioning Study is an award winning exemplar project which provides a clear approach to the integration of development into proposals for a wetland park of international significance.
-This has been arrived at by way of the interpretation and re-presentation of significant bodies of existing information into an accessible vision for the viable development of the Gartloch and Gartcosh area.
+METHODOLOGY Conclusion The Seven Lochs Wetland Park Masterplan and Visioning Study is an award winning exemplar project which provides a clear approach to the integration of development into proposals for a wetland park of international significance, with an anticipated 1 million visitors a year.
+The 20 square kilometer area, which will incorporate an anticipated 4500 new homes within CGAs, will form Scotland's largest urban park.
+Proposals for the park have been arrived at by way of the interpretation and re-presentation of significant bodies of existing information into an accessible vision for the viable development of the Gartloch and Gartcosh area.
 The masterplan demonstrates that, with integrated and strategic planning, heritage, landscape, habitat and species can be protected in tandem with the development of new housing and infrastructure projects.
 Indeed the formation of the park is reliant on development for it to become a reality.
 Without the cooperation of developers as part of the overall vision for the park, Gartloch and Gartcosh will remain unprotected, and will be slowly and incrementally destroyed by piecemeal development for profit alone.
-Collective Architecture are currently in the process of undertaking an additional green network and green infrastructure planning study with Glasgow and Clyde Valley Green Network Partnership to investigate a number of the proposed community growth areas in more detail.
-The study will aim to provide clear spatial plans which recognise the constraints common throughout many of the CGA sites including road and rail infrastructure, pylons, and gas main lines and their associated buffer zones.
-Adjacent SINC, SSSI, SSLI and LNR designations also provide a unique mix of spatial constraint, along with opportunities for outstanding environmental quality to be on the doorstep of new communities.
-The study involves consulting directly with the companies who intend to develop these areas once the economic climate has improved.
-It is anticipated that this approach of direct consultation accompanied by detailed planning studies, will ensure that developers are provided with clear evidence that Integrated Green Infrastructure approach will not increase costs and will ultimately make the homes they intend to sell more marketable and profitable.
+Collective Architecture are currently in the process of undertaking an additional green network and green infrastructure planning study with GCVGNP to investigate a number of the proposed Community Growth Areas in more detail.
+The study will aim to provide clear spatial plans which recognise the constraints common throughout many of the CGA's including road and rail infrastructure, pylons, and gas main lines and associated buffer zones.
+Adjacent Sites of Importance for Nature Conservation (SINC), Sites of Special Scientific Interest (SSSI), Sites of Special Landscape Interest (SSLI) and Local Nature Reserve (LNR) designations also provide a unique mix of spatial constraint, along with opportunities for outstanding environmental quality to be on the doorstep of new communities.
+The study involves consulting directly with the companies who intend to develop these areas once the economy has improved.
+It is anticipated that this approach of direct consultation, accompanied by detailed planning studies, will ensure that developers are provided with clear evidence that the Integrated Green Infrastructure approach will not increase costs, and will make the homes they intend to sell more marketable and profitable.
 'The same area of land can frequently offer multiple benefits if its ecosystems are in a healthy state.
 Green Infrastructure investments are generally characterized by a high level of return over time, provide job opportunities, and can be a cost-effective alternative or be complementary to 'grey' infrastructure and intensive land use change.
 It serves the interests of both people and nature.'
 European Commission -Extract from Green Infrastructure Strategy